 - Make sure that you know who has the master keys — that is who has access to your building apartments.

 - The mailboxes should be locked.

 - Know who handles your maintenance (snow, trash, burned-out lights).
 Hazardous situations should be handled immediately.

 Make sure your apartment is fire safe.
 Do you have working smoke alarms and two ways out?
 Take these 3 steps towards safety today:

-NUPD offers students, staff and faculty, a FREE bicycle registration service.
-Your bicycle model, serial number and details are recorded then transferred into an online database that is managed by NUPD.
-A weatherproof registration sticker is also installed on the bike.
+NUPD offers students, staff and faculty, a FREE bicycle and electonic device registration.
+The bike/device model, serial number and details are recorded then transferred into an online database that is managed by NUPD.
+A weatherproof registration sticker is also installed on the bike/device.
 These recorded details are essential in the recovery of stolen bicycles and the property registration acts as a deterrent to potential theft.

 Northeastern University Police Department – Find phone numbers, services and additional safety tips.
 Dial 617-373-3333 for on campus emergencies (617-373-2121 for information).

 Boston Police Department – View police blog, safety tips and contact information.
 Dial 9-1-1 for emergencies.

 Transit Police – Policies, laws, and contact information.
 Dial 617-222-1212.

 JOIN OUR MAILING LIST